apify/apify-docs/sources/platform/actors/running/index.md

 ## Running via Apify API

-Actors can also be invoked using the Apify API by sending an HTTP POST request to the [Run actor](/api/v2/#/reference/actors/run-collection/run-actor) endpoint, such as:
+Actors can also be invoked using the Apify API by sending an HTTP POST request to the [Run Actor](/api/v2/#/reference/actors/run-collection/run-actor) endpoint, such as:

 ```text
 https://api.apify.com/v2/acts/apify~hello-world/runs?token=<YOUR_API_TOKEN>
 ```

 An actor's input and its content type can be passed as a payload of the POST request, and additional options can be specified using URL query parameters.
-For more details, see the [Run actor](/api/v2/#/reference/actors/run-collection/run-actor) section in the API reference.
+For more details, see the [Run Actor](/api/v2/#/reference/actors/run-collection/run-actor) section in the API reference.

 > To learn more about this, read the [Run an actor or task and retrieve data via API](../tutorials/run-actor-and-retrieve-data-via-api) tutorial.

 ## Running programmatically

-Actors can also be invoked programmatically from other actors and your Python or JavaScript code:
+Actors can also be invoked programmatically from other Actors and your Python or JavaScript code:

 - JavaScript: using the [`call()`](/sdk/js/reference/class/Actor#call) function of [`Actor`](/sdk/js/reference/class/Actor) class provided by the [`apify`](/sdk/js/) NPM package.
 - Python: using the [`call()`](/api/client/python/reference/class/ActorClient#call) function provided by the [`apify-client`](/api/client/python) Python package.